owickstrom/pandoc-emphasize-code/README.src.md

 (* definition of natural number excluded for brevity *)
 ```

+There must be at least one range in the comma-separated list.
+A range can
+span multiple lines.

 ### Rendering to HTML

 The code block above would render HTML output like the following (lines broken